-'Genshin Impact' developer reveals latest character Doushin Shikanoin
+'Genshin Impact' developer reveals latest character Shikanoin Heizou

 - READ MORE: ‘Stellaris: Overlord’ review: an exciting, if unessential expansion for the sci-fi strategy masterpiece

-As usual, the developer took to Twitter today (May 16) to announce the latest addition to the free-to-play role-playing game (RPG), revealing the official artwork for the character, Doushin Shikanoin.
+As usual, the developer took to Twitter today (May 16) to announce the latest addition to the free-to-play role-playing game (RPG), revealing the official artwork for the character, Shikanoin Heizou.

-So far, it’s been confirmed that Doushin Shikanoin will wield the Anemo Vision – one of seven elemental abilities in the game – along with a sword.
+So far, it’s been confirmed that Shikanoin Heizou will wield the Anemo Vision – one of seven elemental abilities in the game – along with a sword.
 Shikanoin is described as a young detective from the Tenryou Commission located in the region of Inazuma, and is “free-spirited and unruly, but cheerful and lively.”

 "Doushin Shikanoin has admirable wit and insight.
 While he is unfettered and unrestrained in demeanor, one should not dismiss his talents.
 The Tenryou Commission is incredibly fortunate to have such a man in their ranks." – Kamisato Ayato#GenshinImpact pic.twitter.com/lM0HNfZktr